masondan/newslab/DESIGN.md

 ### 1 Splash screen

-- Visuals splash1.png
+- Visuals splash1.png, splash2.png, splash3.png
 - Icons/logos: newslab-textlogo-white.png

-- The splash page has a solid #5422b0 background with white NewsLab png logo
+- The splash page has a solid #5422b0 background with white newslab logo (logo-textlogo-white.png)
-- An input window (#efefef background) is blank, waiting for journalists to input their ID provided by the trainer (eg Nigeria-0126).
-This gives the journalist full access to the app for the duration of the training.
+- An input window (#efefef background) carries the placeholder text [Enter your key] Text color: #777777.
+This is the course ID provided by the Trainer (eg Nigeria-0126).
+See splash1.png
-- The input window is also where the Trainer and (if present) a Guest Editor inputs their ID to gain access to the app.
-- Centered above the input window are the words: Enter your key (See splash1.png)
+- When a journalist taps the input window, a fine #efefef ‘active’ border appears around the input box and an ‘enter’ button appears to the right of the input screen (icon-login-fill.svg color: #5422b0)
+- The journalist adds the course ID and taps the ‘enter’ button.
+	- If the ID is WRONG, the circle cross icon (icon-close-circle-fill.svg color: 5422b0 ) is displayed with the message: [Try again]
+	- If the ID is correct, a check icon is displayed (icon-check-fill.svg Color: #5422b0), the fine white border disappears (the check remains) and a second input window appears below with the placeholder text [Enter your byline]
+- When a journalist taps the byline input window, a fine #efefef ‘active’ border appears around the input box and an ‘enter’ button appears to the right of the input screen (icon-login-fill.svg color: #5422b0)
+- The journalist adds their byline name and taps the ‘enter’ button.
+See splash3.png.
+	- If the name is already taken, the circle cross icon (icon-close-circle-fill.svg color: 5422b0 ) is displayed with the message: [Name taken.
+Choose another]
+	- If the name is available, a check icon is displayed (icon-check-fill.svg Color: #5422b0), the fine white border disappears (the check remains) and the app redirects to the user Home page (default Drafts tab)

+**User re-entry**
+- If the journalists closes the app then re-opens the app on the same device, if the user ID and name are in local memory, the app will open at the default user home / draft tab.
+No splash page or ID/byline input required
+- If the user opens the app on a new device, the splash page appears and they will be required to add ID / byline to gain entry.
+- The journalist should be able to use concurrent devices to create/edit stories

 ### 2 User Home